A dynamic optimal reinsurance strategy with capital injections in the Cramer-Lundberg model

 \section{Conclusion}

 In this paper, we studied a dynamic optimal reinsurance problem which includes a stochastic process representing the reinsurance in the Cram\'er-Lundberg model.
 The aim was to determine the optimal limit for reducing the risks that the insurance company can bear.
 To solve our problem we used two approaches.
-In the first approach, we proved that the value function maximising the expected discounted dividends of the insurance company is a solution to an HJB system in the viscosity sense.
-We proved the uniqueness of the value function on $(0,\infty)$.
-In the second approach, we used the L\'evy property of the state process in the interval $(t_i, (t_{i+1})-)$ for all integer $i$.
+In the first approach, we proved that the value function maximising the difference between the expected discounted dividends and the injection of capitals of the insurance company is a solution to an HJB system in the viscosity sense.
+We proved the uniqueness of the value function on $(-a,0)\cup(0,\infty)$.
+In the second approach, we used the L\'evy property of the state process in the interval $[t_i, t_{i+1})$ for all integer $i$.
 We get interesting relations between $\alpha^*$, $a^*$, and $b^*$.
-Finally, in our a numerical analysis, we used finite-difference method to solve the HJB system by fixing first $a$ and solving for the optimal $\alpha$ and $b$.
-Notice that the first approach allows for more general Markovian models and we do not have to restrict to L\'evy type as in the second approach.
+Finally, in our a numerical analysis, we used finite-difference method to solve the HJB equation by fixing first $a$ and solving for the optimal $\alpha$ and $b$.
+Notice that the first approach allows for more general Markovian models to describe the claims and we do not have to restrict to L\'evy type as in the second approach.